 15 hdc = 4”

 Note: When working gauge swatch, keep in mind that gauge listed above includes some natural stretch from the weight of the sweater.
-If your swatch is slightly shorter than gauge, it will likely stretch to the right size in the completed cardigan.
+If your swatch is slightly shorter than gauge, it will likely stretch to the right size in the completed cardigan particularly if you add fringe.

 Abbreviations and Glossary (US Terms):